nod-ai/SHARK-Studio/shark/examples/shark_inference/stable_diffusion/stable_diffusion_amd.md

 ## Installation

-Download the latest Windows SHARK SD binary [423 here](https://github.com/nod-ai/SHARK/releases/download/20230101.423/shark_sd_20230101_423.exe) in a folder of your choice.
+Download the latest Windows SHARK SD binary [455 here](https://storage.googleapis.com/shark-public/windows/shark_sd_20230120_455.exe) in a folder of your choice.
 If you want nighly builds you can look for them in the github releases page.
-Please read carefully the following notes:

 Notes:
 * We recommend that you download this EXE in a new folder, whenever you download a new EXE version.
 If you download it in the same folder as a previous install, you must delete the old `*.vmfb` files.
 Those contain Vulkan dispatches compiled from MLIR, that can get outdated if you run multiple EXE from the same folder.
 You can use `--clean_all` flag once to clean all the old files.